 Commissioned by The Related Companies New York, Hadid’s firm designed a luxury condo complex adjacent to High Line Park.
 The architect put her stamp in the Big Apple, and those familiar with Hadid’s oeuvre will understand the significance of the location.
 This was her first residential building in New York City.

-The design features her characteristic elegant curve; a bit restrained given the size of the project.
-The complex will sit on a relatively small lot that will contain 37 residences situated within eleven stories.
-The condos will take up to 5,500 square feet, with 11-foot ceilings, technological integration, and state of the art finishes.
-We can be sure these residences will be dynamic in form with expansive floor plans.
+The design features her characteristic elegant curves, a bit restrained given the size of the project.
+The complex sits on a relatively small lot that will contain 37 residences situated within eleven stories.
+The condos take up to 5,500 square feet, with 11-foot ceilings, technological integration, and state of the art finishes.
+These residences are dynamic in form with expansive floor plans.
 Even with multiple elevator cores, many units will have their own vestibules, giving buyers that much more privacy within their abodes.

-The new building will be located in Chelsea, a community that continues to thrive as new restaurants and galleries move to the area.
-Hadid’s new luxury construction adds to the vibrant character of the neighborhood.
+The building is located in Chelsea, a community that continues to thrive as new restaurants and galleries move to the area.
+Hadid’s luxury construction adds to the vibrant character of the neighborhood.

 The Heydar Aliyev Centre symbolizes the social reconstruction of the city of Baku, which is trying to find its own identity, free from Soviet rule.
-The building will be located in the city center with the purpose of giving its residents an iconic institution that will reflect the cultural values of the Central Asian nation.
+The building is located in the city center with the purpose of giving its residents an iconic institution reflects the cultural values of the Central Asian nation.